 WooCommerce Customer Management Guide

-Our goal today is to provide you a nice guide on how to use WooCommerce in combination with other plugins to better understand your customers and possibly unlock all of its features to use it as a Customer relationship management (CRM) software.
+Our goal today for today’s gude is to provide you a tutorial on how to use WooCommerce in combination with other plugins to better understand your customers and possibly unlock all of its features to use it as a Customer relationship management (CRM) software.

 The main topics we are going to cover are: